inlab-geo/cofi-examples/examples/vtem_max/Readme.md

-This is a series  of notebooks that illustrate how CoFI can be employed to invert VTEM max data for a thin plate layered earth hybrid model, that is a model where an electrical conductive traget is approximated by a thin plate in the halfspace of a layered earth,
+This is a series  of notebooks that illustrate how CoFI can be employed to invert VTEM max data for a thin plate layered earth hybrid model, that is a model where an electrically conductive traget is approximated by a thin plate in the halfspace of a layered earth,

 - Background